Buddy Bailey

-Welby Sheldon "Buddy" Bailey (born March 28, 1957) is an American professional baseball manager and former Major League coach with 40 years of experience in the game, 30 as a minor league manager.
-Bailey is currently manager for the Myrtle Beach Pelicans of the Carolina League.
-He has been a member of the Chicago Cubs' organization since 2006.
+Welby Sheldon "Buddy" Bailey (March 28, 1957 – September 22, 2025) was an American professional baseball manager and Major League coach with 45 years of experience in the game, 35 as a minor league manager.

-In 2016, his first season as manager of the Myrtle Beach Pelicans of the Carolina League, the Cubs' Class A-Advanced affiliate, he led the Pelicans to the league championship.
+Bailey was manager for the Myrtle Beach Pelicans of the Carolina League through the 2024 season.
+In 2016, his first season as manager of the Pelicans, he led the Pelicans to the league championship.
 Previously, in 2015, he had spent his fourth consecutive season and fifth year overall as manager of the Tennessee Smokies, the Cubs' Double-A Southern League affiliate.
 The veteran minor league pilot won his 1,500th game in May 2011 and exceeded the 2,000-win mark during 2016.

+He was a longtime manager of the Tigres de Aragua of the Venezuelan Professional Baseball League (LVBP), leading the team to six championships (2004, 2005, 2007, 2008, 2009, and 2012), as well as the 2009 Caribbean Series title.
+He is the only manager in LVBP history to win six titles with a single team, and was behind only Regino Otero for most championships overall.
+He also won a record 500 games in the league, despite the LVBP's shortened winter league schedule of only around 56 games per regular season.

 Atlanta Braves organization

 A graduate of Amherst County High School, Amherst, Virginia, and Lynchburg College, Bailey signed his first pro contract with the Atlanta Braves in 1979.
 A catcher, he threw and batted right-handed, stood 6 feet (1.83 m) tall and weighed 193 pounds (87.5 kg).
 Bailey never reached Major League Baseball as a player, hitting .210 with six home runs over four minor league seasons, mostly at the Class A level.
-He managed in the Atlanta organization from 1983–90, winning the Southern League pennant as pilot of the Greenville Braves in 1988.
+He managed in the Atlanta organization from 1983 to 1990, winning the Southern League pennant as pilot of the Greenville Braves in 1988.